ecakici/webPageTemplates/simple/README.md

-Simple tempalted which sents message to itself and print incomming messages at div
+Simple template which sent message to itself and print incoming messages at div.